Chobots/wiki.chobots.org/wiki/index.md

 If you’re interested in running or modifying Chobots yourself:

+> [!CAUTION]
+> Until our efforts progress, this source contains numerous potentially extremely dangerous vulnerabilities.
+Running this
+> code locally, even if not published publicly, may expose you to security issues.
+Users run this code at their own
+> risk.

-1. Clone the source from our GitHub repository.
+1. Clone the source from our [GitHub repository](https://github.com/Chobots/Chobots).
-2. Consult the [Getting Started Guide](developer docs/getting-started/) to install the Game and Server.
+2. Consult the [Getting Started Guide](developer-docs/getting-started.md) to install the Game and Server.
-3. Consult the [Getting Started Guide](developer docs/developer-guide.md) to prep and install.

 > **Want to contribute?** Fork the repository, submit a pull request or open an issue.
 We particularly welcome improvements to documentation, bug fixes and new tooling for easier deployment.